 How Much Weight Is Actually Safe to Lose in a Month?

 For most Malaysians, the safest and most sustainable rate of weight loss is 0.5–1 kg per week, or around 2–4 kg per month.
 This pace protects muscle mass, supports metabolism, and significantly reduces the risk of rebound weight gain.
-Faster loss is often due to water or muscle — not fat.
-In selected cases, medically supervised treatments such as Ozempic or Mounjaro may safely support this process when paired with healthy lifestyle changes.
+Faster loss is often due to water or muscle, not fat.
+For individuals who need additional support, licensed providers such as OVA Malaysia may offer medically supervised treatments like Ozempic or Mounjaro, used safely support this process when paired with healthy lifestyle changes.

 Key Takeaways